Kyr/CV/README.md

 Participated in project "Main Ukraine" - C2C service for home helpers.
 Area of responsibility: business logic on back-end and some front-end issues.
-Technologies: `Symfone`, stored procedure in MySQL, Google Maps API.
+Technologies: `Symfony`, stored procedure in MySQL, Google Maps API.

 ### 07.2006 - 11.2013 State enterprise "Information Center" Ministry of Justice of Ukraine.
 Positions in Information Department web-designer, applications programmer, deputy head of department.